Thytu/The-Lottery-Ticket-Hypothesis/Conv-2/README.md

 <br />

-Loss on the test set using Lenet (iterative pruning) as training proceeds.
+Loss on the test set using Conv-2 (iterative pruning) as training proceeds.
 Each curve is the average of five trials.
 Labels are $Pm$—the fraction of weights remaining in the network after pruning.
 Error bars are the minimum and maximum of any trial.
 <div align="center">
   <img src="./images/accuracies.png"/>
 </div>

 <br />

-Test accuracy on Lenet (iterative pruning) as training proceeds.
+Test accuracy on Conv-2 (iterative pruning) as training proceeds.
 Each curve is the average of five trials.
 Labels are $Pm$—the fraction of weights remaining in the network after pruning.
 Error bars are the minimum and maximum of any trial.
 <div align="center">
   <img src="./images/losses.png"/>
 </div>